|

 Dimmable lights

 Editor’s tip: All rooms are available for shared or single occupancy.
-Family room and accessible room options for wheelchair users are available.
+Family rooms and accessible rooms for wheelchair users are available.

 What else is on the Caledonian Sleeper?

 Aside from rooms and seats, the sleeper train has shared toilets.
-For those staying in rooms, there are Club Cars, a lounge car which serves drinks and hot food.
+For those staying in rooms, there are Club Cars, a lounge car that serves drinks and hot food.

-Priority access to the Club Cars is given to Club and Double Room guests.
+Priority access to the Club Cars is given to Club and Double Room guests, but Classic Room guests are also permitted.

-The Club Car isn’t always open though.
-If you board the train at 23:00 in Edinburgh, for example, there’s a strong chance it will be closed.
+The Club Car isn’t always open, though.
+If you board the train at 23:00 in Edinburgh, for example, there’s a strong chance it will be closed until breakfast time.

 Off the train, Club and Double Room guests also have first-class lounge access at the station while they wait to board the train.

-However, I can’t comment on it as A) I booked a Classic Room and B) the lounge was closed anyway…
+However, I can’t comment on it as I had booked a Classic Room and the lounge was closed anyway…

 Where does the Caledonian Sleeper train go?